Burson (company): Training

+In an interview in 2003, Harold Burson was quoted as saying that Burson-Marsteller has been "A training ground for the industry," with more than 35,000 people continuing to participate in the company's alumni network as of 2010.

 Crisis management

 Through its crisis management work, Burson-Marsteller was identified with many major corporate crises of the past half-century.
 Burson-Marsteller added crisis management as a service following Young & Rubicam's 1979 takeover of the company.
 In 2008, Burson-Marsteller established a global practice called the Issues & Crisis Group (ICG) that focus specifically on this area of communications.
 The practice had a network of specially certified experts in crisis management located in its offices worldwide.
 Services included providing communication with clients' employees, customers and the general public during crises.

 In addition to helping clients deal with crises as they occurred, Burson-Marsteller also provided clients with assistance in developing contingency plans for potential crises.
 The firm provided intelligence reports to clients either hourly or daily that advise of new issues, public reception, and critical or supportive responses and carried out market research into CEO and corporate reputation.
 Burson-Marsteller offered services including communications tools and techniques intended to help companies to recover following a crisis.

 In particular, Burson-Marsteller had a close working relationship with many global producers and marketers of petroleum products, especially assisting on key communications of specific crisis situations such as oil spills and serious accidents.
 It also worked with these companies in the development of environmental upgrade programs.
 Significant clients included Shell and ExxonMobil.

 The company received a number of awards for its work in crisis management.
-In 1999, Burson-Marsteller was awarded a Public Relations Society of America Silver Anvil, the public relations industry's highest award for organizations, recognizing its communications program aimed at restoring confidence in the Korean economy during the Asian financial crisis of 1998.
+In 1999, Burson-Marsteller was awarded a Public Relations Society of America Silver Anvil, the public relations industry's highest award for organizations, recognizing its communications program aimed at restoring confidence in the Korean economy during the 1997 Asian financial crisis.
 It also received a Silver Anvil in 2003 for its work with the United States Postal Service for managing communications during the anthrax crisis.
 In 2002, the company received a Golden World Award, the highest award from the UK-based International Public Relations Association, for its crisis management work on behalf of GlaxoSmithKline following an extortion attempt involving its Panadol brand.

 Since the early 1980s, Burson-Marsteller had dealt with a range of much-publicized crisis management situations, from industrial accidents to acts of terrorism.
 Notable early cases include work involving the 1982 and 1986 Tylenol contaminations and the Bhopal disaster.